DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * Don't call concatenate function in the presence of spaces.
 * Create a delete button.
 * Test output by changing minimum required length to print.

+#19
+Great progress has been made.
+All task in #18 have been completed.
+I have a long click popupMenu which gives the user the option to delete an entry or view.
+I am currently refactoring my code, it was badly needed.
+So far so good:

+* Implement a directory hierarchy which segregates scripts based on their functionality.
+* Refactor code, include: create tools for webView/SongToJson.

+--- Fun note, my .gitignore included *.java, my java files were never backed up onto git.... ever.
+Scary to think of what could of happened. #gitNoob